Wisdom Teeth Removal

 Get third molar pain relief with wisdom tooth removal at Normandy Lakewood Dentistry.
 We provide expert wisdom tooth extraction services that are safe, effective, and tailored to meet each patient's unique needs—book your appointment at any of our three locations today.

-Wisdom Teeth Removal in Jacksonville and Orange Park, FL
+Wisdom Teeth Removal in Jacksonville, Orange Park, & Starke, FL

 Wisdom teeth, or third molars, are located at the very back of your mouth.
 While they don’t always require removal, improperly aligned growth can lead to complications.
 At Normandy Lake Dentistry, we offer advanced, state-of-the-art oral surgery for wisdom teeth extraction.
 Our expert team, equipped with advanced technology, provides a safe and comfortable environment so you’ll feel comforable throughout the procedure.